 Some of our books feature marbled endpapers, typically with a motif that was inspired by some element of the story.
 Each paper is made by hand by a master of their craft, using the best pigments at their disposal to create rich and unique patterns.

 That means that no two marbled papers are quite the same, because it would be quite impossible to even attempt to make them in such a way.
 Instead, they should be seen such as they are: a small works of art, each one completely unique, adding to the overall creative concept of the book.
+In some cases the ink might even transfer to the other side of the paper during drying, which for some books we tend to leave as is (instead of opting to make so-called “made papers”).
+We see this as some way of the artist’s “signature” and a proof of the handmade process.

 Our lettered editions feature a title written by hand, often in shimmering ink that fits the story and our creative concept.
 These titles are written in before sewing and binding, and they go through a process of drying and sealing, as to minimise the chance of smearing.